Today I've got some fasting questions and answers for you from Instagram last week, plus I'll tell you about my 5-day fast results!

 - How do you avoid being cranky as #%*!! ??
 I’ve made it one and a half days on a juice fast—never longer.
 It’s hell.

 I'm not sure, but I think this happens from a mineral deficiency if you're not drinking enough water OR if the water you're drinking is from a reverse osmosis unit, so it has no minerals in it.
 (Read more: Why we ditched RO water and what we got instead.)
 Thankfully I didn't feel this way.
+Also very helpful is just shaking some sea salt into your mouth now and then for the electrolytes.

 By the way, a juice fast is very different than the kind of fast I'm talking about here.
 Juices have sugar and that wouldn't be a true fast.
 Read more about juicing here: Is Juicing Good for You?